neoforge-dev/starter/memory-bank/active-context.md

 - Increase memory allocation for Node.js during test runs
 - Replace decorators with standard class syntax for better compatibility
 - Standardize on static properties for component properties
+- Implement keyboard navigation for accessibility in interactive components
+- Use responsive design patterns for mobile layouts

 ## Active Decisions
 - Need to standardize component property naming conventions